phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 Name | Type | Description
 ---|:---:|---
-type | `string` | Identifies the media type that describes the script content. source | `string` | An URI that references the script's content. data | Any | The actual contents of the script.
+type | `string` | Identifies the media type that describes the script content. source? | `string` | An URI that references the script's content. data? | Any | The actual contents of the script.
 It is mutually exclusive with the source property.

 **JSON Representation Example**